How to Win Pumpkin Carving Contests for Halloween

 After you've cut out the lid, scoop out the pulp and seeds with your ice cream scoop or spoon.
 Remember that the more pulp you remove, the more light will shine through the jack-o-lantern's shell, making your pumpkin more luminescent.
 This could make a better picture for your contest entry.

 Once your pumpkin has been cleaned, you can use your smaller knives or keyhole saw to cut out the pattern you've traced onto your pumpkin.
-Remember to cut on the outside of your lines, and be very careful with small pieces.
+Remember to cut on the outside of your lines, and be very careful with small pieces so that they don't break off.

-So you've carved a perfect pumpkin, but you're not quite done yet.
-Many pumpkin carving contests will ask you to send in a picture of your carving, and it's important to get just the right picture to wow the judges.
+So now you've carved a perfect pumpkin, but you're not quite done yet.
+Many pumpkin carving contests will ask you to enter by sending in a picture of your carving, and it's important to get just the right picture to wow the judges.

 Here are some tips to capture your jack-o-lantern on film:

 - Pay close attention to the background of your carving.
-Use a solid backdrop, or pick something appropriate like an old door, a hay bale, or a fence to form the background.
+Use a solid backdrop or pick an appropriate background like an old door, a hay bale, or a fence post.

 - Make your pumpkin look as large as possible.
 Let your pumpkin fill the frame so that the judges can enjoy your details.